learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 [Let us know in an email](mailto:hello@learnk8s) or [tweet us @learnk8s](https://twitter.com/learnk8s).

 A special thank you goes to [Irakli Natsvlishvili](https://www.linkedin.com/in/irakli/) who offered some invaluable feedback and helped me put together the above table.
+Also, thanks to:

-Also, thanks to Idit Levine and Scott Weiss from [the Solo.io team](https://www.solo.io/) for answering my questions about the Gloo Ingress controller.
+- Idit Levine and Scott Weiss from [the Solo.io team](https://www.solo.io/) for answering my questions about the Gloo Ingress controller
+- [Daniel Bryant](https://twitter.com/danielbryantuk) from the Datawire who kindly helped me understand Ambassador better